4.8

 As much as the design of the page played an important role, the design system/component library played at least an equal part.
 Let’s check out the design, and then we can check out some of the components from the new back-office design system.

 These sections are example sections, and there are more like them that use the back-office design system.
 The sections are constantly changing and being updated.
 It’s a very living organism made of cells that are the components.
-Let’s take a look at the building blocks of this mini-verse (the components)!

 The new back-office design system & guidelines